 Summary

-It is important, if you are experiencing any symptoms such as those we have outlined above – like shortness of breath or frequent coughing – that you seek medical advice regarding your heart health.
-However, heart tests such as ECG testing are not just reserved for those with poor health.
-At EchoMed, we like to make scans available as quickly and easily as possible.
-By booking with us online, you can receive peace of mind regarding your heart health, with same day results.
+Cardiac diagnostics should not be reserved for those with poor health.
+At EchoMed, we like to make scans available as quickly as possible, and by booking with us online, you can receive peace of mind regarding your heart health with the guarantee of same-day results.

 Contact Us – Echocardiogram and ECG Testing